 Developed in 2011, the index is calculated from stream macroinvertebrate samples collected and counted by state, federal, and local agencies and other groups.
 The last time period for which index values were calculated was 2000-2010.
 Through a grant from the Chesapeake Bay Program, ICPRB updated the data set and refined the index in 2016-2017.
 A final report was reviewed by a technical advisory group and is available below.

 The Chesapeake Bay Program will use the Chessie BIBI to track progress in restoring stream health in the Chesapeake Bay watershed.
-A technical workshop at Cacapon State Park W.Va. is being held April 5-6th 2018 to establish a “2008 baseline” for the Chessie BIBI.
-Links to workshop background materials and some of the presentations are below:
+A technical workshop at Cacapon State Park W.Va. was held April 5-6th 2018 to establish a “2008 baseline” for the Chessie BIBI.
+Links to the workshop summary, background materials, and some of the presentations are below: